 It does not take much to “falsely imprison” someone.
 All it takes is to simply restrict someone’s freedom of movement.
 So stopping someone from leaving during an argument or holding a person in a tight bear huge –against his or her will—could be considered false imprisonment.

 Anyone can be charged with false imprisonment.
 For example, if a retailer wants to prevent someone from stealing and he or she stops the customer from leaving, if the retailer failed to call the police, then he or she could be charged with false imprisonment.

 Since the lines are not always clear, it is important to have an attorney who has worked on these cases for years.

 Criminal defense attorney, Michael Skinner has been practicing in Pennsylvania for many years.
 He has extensive criminal trial experience throughout the Pennsylvania boroughs.

-Call the Skinner Law Firm at (610) 436-1410 as soon as possible for a consultation about false imprisonment.
+Contact the Skinner Law Firm at (610) 436-1410 as soon as possible for a consultation about false imprisonment.

 Skinner Law Firm represents clients accused of misdemeanor and felony offenses throughout the Boroughs of Media in Delaware County, Lancaster in Lancaster County, Norristown in Montgomery County, and West Chester in Chester County.

 Pennsylvania has set the standards for false imprisonment under the Pennsylvania Criminal Code in §2903.
 A person commits false imprisonment if he or she, knowingly, restrained another person, unlawfully, in such a way that substantially interfered with his or her liberty.

 Criminal charges for false arrest of a minor are enhanced.
 If the defendant is not the parent and the victim is under 18 years old, then the defendant is guilty of falsely imprisoning a minor.